-Revenue is recognized when title transfers to the customer, which can be at the plant gate, a distribution facility, a supplier location or a customer destination.
+Revenue is recognized when title and risk of loss transfers to the customer, which can be at the plant gate, a distribution facility, a supplier location or a customer destination.
 Shipping and handling costs are included in cost of sales.
 We offer incentives that typically involve rebates if a customer reaches a specified level of purchases.
 Incentives are reported as a reduction of net sales.